nixworks/public/news/2012/11/30/index.md

 ##### Conspiracy to hack mobile phones
 ### [Victims of press intrusion launch an online campaign to urge British Prime Minister David Cameron to fully implement the recommendations of the Leveson report. ](/news/2012/11/30/victims-of-press-intrusion-launch-an-online-campaign-to-urge-british-prime-minister-david-cameron-to-fully-implement-the-recommendations-of.md)
-_Context: David Cameron, conspiracy to hack mobile phones, Prime Minister, Leveson report_
+_Context: Leveson report, conspiracy to hack mobile phones, David Cameron, Prime Minister_

 ##### Humanoid
 ### [A small humanoid robot that can talk will be sent into space to provide conversational company for Japanese astronaut Koichi Wakata on a six-month mission to the ISS during Soyuz TMA-11M in 2013. ](/news/2012/11/30/a-small-humanoid-robot-that-can-talk-will-be-sent-into-space-to-provide-conversational-company-for-japanese-astronaut-koichi-wakata-on-a-six.md)
-_Context: astronaut, Japanese, humanoid, Soyuz TMA-11M, robot, Koichi Wakata, ISS, space_
+_Context: Japanese, ISS, space, Koichi Wakata, Soyuz TMA-11M, robot, humanoid, astronaut_

 ##### NASA
 ### [NASA debunks rumors of new evidence of life on Mars, but its Curiosity rover continues to make many smaller discoveries. ](/news/2012/11/30/nasa-debunks-rumors-of-new-evidence-of-life-on-mars-but-its-curiosity-rover-continues-to-make-many-smaller-discoveries.md)